Cary Park Biography

 As an in-demand and celebrated session and touring musician, Park's credits include playing guitar on Deana Carter's #1 singles "Strawberry Wine" and "We Danced Anyway," and Nellie McKay's "Sweet Mobile Home" and "My Weekly Reader" (produced by long time Beatles engineer Geoff Emerick) as well as extensive road and studio work with a who's who of country, rock and pop's finest (Phil Lesh, Blind Boys of Alabama, Johnny Tillotson, Olivia Newton John, The Eagles' Randy Meisner, Carlene Carter, Paulina Rubio, Kenny Loggins, Chuck Pyle, Lynn Anderson, Maxine Nightingale, Billy Joe Shaver, dozens more).
 Current television, Park's musical cues have been featured on HBO’s Real Sex, Naturally with Danny Seo, ABC's Ocean Treks with Jeff Corwin, CBS's Vet Pet with Dr. Chris, Pet Vet Dream Team, TLC’s Honey Boo Boo, Animal Planet’s American Stuffers, NBC's Journey with Dylan Dreyer, The Champion Within, The Voyager with Josh Garcia, National Geographic’s Dr. Pol, Brain Games, Outback Adventures with Tim Faulkner, Dogtown,The Dog Whisperer with Cesar Milan, Wilderness Vet with Dr. Oakley, Rescue Me with Dr. Lisa.
 Film credits include composing all music for the movie 'A Cowboy's Funeral, and writing and performing "Kitty Kitty" for the Dean Cain movie Hole in One.

-Widely recognized as one of the premier guitarists working today, Park was featured in Guitar World's July 2008 "50 Fastest Guitarists of All Time" special issue, has been profiled in Guitar Player magazine and has written articles for the prestigious trade periodical Fender Frontline.
-Park, who endorses D'Addario Strings and Fender musical instruments, also recently released his first guitar instructional video for MVP.
+Widely recognized as one of the premier guitarists working today, Park has been featured in Guitar World, Guitar Player magazine and has written articles for the prestigious trade periodical Fender Frontline.
+Park, who endorses D'Addario Strings, Line-6, and Fender musical instruments, also recently released his first guitar instructional video for MVP.
 Since his start with brash early 90's country rockers Boy Howdy, who barnstormed through the country scene, banging out 3 albums that produced a string of top 10 singles for Curb Records and 6 top videos on CMT, Park has gone at music full tilt.
 Subsequently, Park toured heavily trading riffs with for Jim Messina and as lead guitar for Bruce Hornsby and was regularly featured in the world famous Palomino club’s legendary house band.
 Along the way, Park got serious about his own music with the critically acclaimed 2010 album Lone, a stunning achievement in deeply emotional, thoroughly contemporary americana music expression.
 His current release Cary Park 2, is an appropriately impressive follow up, featuring a pair of two outstanding new songs.

 A lifelong Southern California resident, Park’s tasteful, deeply felt musical style combines reverent appreciation of country’s rich traditions, a resolute commitment to fresh, creative artistry, peerless instinct and flat-out dazzling capability that lends his hard rocking Americana an irresistible appeal.
 It’s an unbeatable mix, and Park is only just getting started.